-This is an innovative course designed by artists for artists.
-It gives you the opportunity to make new theatre, dance, digital and live performance work under the supervision and guidance of a team of internationally acclaimed, expert staff who are research active and committed to making performance matter.
+Designed by performance makers for performance makers, this course will give you the opportunity to make new theatre, dance, digital and live performance work.
+You will be guided by of our team of research active, internationally-acclaimed staff who are committed to making performance matter.

 Requirements:Applicants should either have at least a second class honours degree or have equivalent experience or training, normally from within the work environment of arts or cultural industries.
 All suitable candidates will be required to attend an interview, during which they will be required to present their current interests and practices in the subject area.
 Candidates based overseas will be supported to undertake this electronically and/or by telephone.
 All applications should be supported by a reference, either academic or professional.